Zidor200/PortfolioWerghli/README.md

 ## License

-This project is created for Mohamedali Werghli's portfolio.
+This project is created for Mohamedali Wergli's portfolio.
 All rights reserved.

 ## Contact